-There are also opportunities to participate in clinical and therapeutic trials in neuromuscular diseases.
+Over the course of Fellowship, there will be ample opportunities to participate in clinical and therapeutic trials in neuromuscular diseases.
 There is an extensive didactic program in place, which consists of programmed lectures, Neurology/ Neuromuscular grand rounds, and EMG morning report, providing 4 to 6 hours of direct didactic instruction per week.

 In addition to eligibility for Certification in Neuromuscular Medicine by the American Board of Psychiatry and Neurology (ABPN), fellows successfully completing the Neuromuscular Disease Fellowship are eligible for certification by the examination of the American Board of Electrodiagnostic Medicine (ABEM).

 Applications for the Neuromuscular Disease Fellowship are accepted on a rolling basis.

 Learn about the application process.